-Natasha Vargas-Cooper is an author and journalist whose articles, essays and interviews have appeared in a wide range of publications including The Atlantic, The New York Times, GQ, The Wall Street Journal, Bookforum, New York, The Guardian, and The New Statesman.
+Natasha Vargas-Cooper is a former Reporter at The Intercept.
+She is an author and journalist whose articles, essays, and interviews have appeared in a wide range of publications including The Atlantic, the New York Times, GQ, the Wall Street Journal, Bookforum, New York, The Guardian, and the New Statesman.
 She lives in Los Angeles with three malcontent dogs.

 Exclusive: Serial Prosecutor Defends Guilty Verdict in Adnan Syed case, Part II